adrybakov/rad-tools/README.md

 # Script Collection
-Various scripts which were usufull during my PhD
+Various scripts which were useful during my PhD